-How can visuals and models be used to represent the addition and subtraction of rational numbers in our world?
-Students will use models to represent adding and subtracting rational numbers.
+How can visuals and models be used to represent rational and irrational number operations in our world?
+Students explore the connections between the four operations.
+Students will use models to represent operations with rational and irrational numbers.

-Students will solve and interpret real-world and mathematical problems involving adding and subtracting rational numbers.
+Students will solve and interpret real-world and mathematical problems involving the four operations with rational numbers and irrational numbers.

-- How can a number line be used to represent addition and subtraction?
+- How can a numberline be used to represent addition and subtraction?
 7.NS.1 - How are models used to prove that opposites combine to 0?
 7.NS.1a - How does understanding absolute value help when adding and subtracting rational numbers?
 7.NS.1b, 7.NS.1d - How can the additive inverse be used to model the subtraction of rational numbers?
 7.NS.1c - How can the properties of operations be used as a strategy to add, subtract, multiply, and divide rational numbers?
-7.NS.1e, 7.NS.2c
+7.NS.1e, 7.NS.2c - How is multiplying and dividing negative numbers related to multiplying and dividing positive numbers?
+7.NS.2 - What patterns are present when multiplying and dividing signed numbers?
+7.NS.2a, 7.NS.2b - What methods can be used to convert between fractions and decimals, including repeating decimals?
+7.NS.2d, 8.NS.1 - How do the characteristics of a decimal determine if a number is rational or irrational?
+7.NS.2d, 8.NS.1 - How can operations with rational numbers be used to solve real-world problems?
+7.NS.3

-- Using a model, such as a number line, how would you show a friend how to add and subtract integers? - When may you have to add and subtract rational numbers in the real world?
+- What surprised you when operating with rational and irrational numbers? - Using a model, how would you show a friend how to add and subtract integers? - Why is it important for me to understand integer operations in our world?